grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/04 Running large tests.md

 Code like this runs fine when the system under test (SUT) is not overloaded and returns proper responses.
 When the system starts to fail, the above check won't work as expected.

 The issue here is that the check assumes that there's always a body in a response.
-The `r.body` may not exist if server is failing.
+The `r.body` may not exist if the server is failing.
-In such case, the check itself won't work as expected and error similar to the one below will be returned:
+In such case, the check itself won't work as expected and an error similar to the one below will be returned:

 ```bash
 ERRO[0625] TypeError: Cannot read property 'length' of undefined